SDKeshavan/tictactoe/README.md

 # tictactoe
-A website where you can play a 2 player TicTacToe
+A website where you can play a 2 player TicTacToe or a Single player TicTacToe